Squirrels

 Sciurus griseus Western grey squirrel

-This animal, by some authorities called Hesperosciurus griseus, has a larger and bushier tail than the eastern grey squirrel (above).
+This species, by some authorities called Hesperosciurus griseus, has a larger and bushier tail than the eastern grey squirrel (above).
 It is distributed in the Pacific States, from northern Washington southwards to southern California, just entering northern Baja California, Mexico.

 The specific name is Latin, meaning ‘grey’.